sallycr/DataScienceCourse/wearable/README.md

 # Prepare tidy data for wearable device

 This repository contains the files for generating tidy data for the data collected the accelerometers from the Samsung Galaxy S smartphone.
 Input data from the accelerometers from the Samsung Galaxy S smartphone.
+And output data is an average mean and standard deviation of measurements (refer Codebook.md for the description of each measurement) of each acitivity of subject.

 A full description is available at the site where the data was obtained: